Digital convenience has raised the bar in private banking, but trust is still won in the moments where a client needs calm, context, and judgement.

 The Helicopter View and the Drill Down

-Dom points to a practical reality: some clients want a high-level overview, and others want to go all the way down to instrument-level performance.
+Many clients want a high-level overview, and others want to go all the way down to instrument-level performance.

 That is a reporting design problem as much as it is an advice problem, and a well-designed experience makes both possible without forcing every client into the same default.